 - noise reduction,

 - gaze velocity threshold.

-There are all set by default, but you can change them to suit your needs.
+There are all set by default (as shown above), but you can change them to suit your needs.

 Minimum fixation duration is a minimum time of gaze cluster (pause of the eye) that may be called a fixation.
 It typically ranges from 100 to 300 milliseconds.